 Taylor Dinehart has always been interested in public service and in improving the lives of others.
-After serving in the military, she earned a Master of Urban and Regional Planning and is now pursing a Master in Public Health as USF.
+After serving in the military, she earned a Master of Urban and Regional Planning and is now pursuing a Master in Public Health as USF.
 Her goal is to complete her degree and begin a career at the intersection of public health and urban planning in the Tampa Bay Area.
 She dreams of a day when she can point to a street, intersection, park, or block and assert that she helped in making it more safe, healthy, and beautiful for the community.
 She is passionate about researching and expanding multimodal transportation, walkability, mixed-use zoning, green space, and social justice.

 Why did you initially go into the military?
 This is a bit of a long story, but the short version is that I actually wanted to be a fiction writer.
 Graduating from high school, I didn’t feel that I had enough life experience to be good at building worlds and writing compelling characters and emotions.
 I just hadn’t really done anything yet, and I didn’t want to just regurgitate what other authors had written.
 I didn’t have a lot of knowledge about the military at all, but I thought that it would be a good place to meet people, see the world, and collect experiences.
 This was before 9/11, by the way!